fintechees/Expert-Advisor-Cpp-Compiler/README.md

 Please access this page to know more details: https://www.fintechee.com/compatible-with-mql/

+The tool in the page: https://www.fintechee.com/compatible-with-mql/ is an alternative generator to the "Generate Indicator" or "Generate EA" function.

 3. Output files

 - The output files(js and WebAssembly) will be stored in the sub-directory: ./static